 And of course, do not chomp or talk with your mouth full.

 You never want to monopolize the conversation no matter how funny or entertaining you are (or think you are).
 Is someone asking you a lot of questions about your work or latest vacation?
-That is great but do not drone on and dominate the entire conversation, or evening.
-It’s boring. you can be interesting but also want to be interested!
+That is great but best not drone on and dominate the entire conversation, or evening.
+It’s boring.
+You can be interesting but also interested!

 finishing the meal

-Your utensils (cutlery) are placed together on your plate at either 4 o’clock or 6 o’clock.
+Your utensils (cutlery) may be placed together on your plate at either 4 o’clock or 6 o’clock.
 When getting up, place your napkin on the table and push in your chair.

 A polite thank you to your host/ess is always a good thing to practice.